 To: Deans and Directors

-I write to request your assistance with the development of the spending plans for each of the Units under your direction.
-Your spending plan is one of the building blocks necessary to construct the FY14 University budget.
+I write to request your assistance with the development and submission of non 2-Ledger budgets for each of the units under your direction.
+This is not only an important planning tool for you and your department, but a necessary building block as we construct the FY15 University budget.

 Each School/College/Unit’s budget should balance on an annual basis.
 Please note that any spending plan which relies on the use of a prior year fund balance will be closely scrutinized.
-In addition, increases in budget during the fiscal year need to be reviewed and may not be approved.
-I ask that you consider these points before submitting your plans.
-Also, if you anticipate any significant changes in your operations from the prior year, please inform your Analyst.
-Each of these factors significantly impacts the FY14 budget.
-Budget submissions are due by June 14, 2013.
+In addition, projected increases in the budget during the fiscal year will be reviewed and may or may not be approved.
+If you anticipate any significant changes in your operations from the prior year, please inform your Budget Office Analyst as changes in any of these factors may significantly impact the FY15 budget.
+Budget submissions are due by Friday, May 23, 2014.

-The official memo with the University Programs fringe benefit rates for FY14 will be published as soon as we receive information on the retirement and health insurance components developed by the State of Connecticut Office of the State Comptroller.
-We typically get these rates at the end of June.
-The estimated fringe benefit rate table on the Budget Office website simply takes current rates and inflates them based on past experience.
-For now, budgets should be submitted using these estimated rates.
+The official memo with the University Programs fringe benefit rates for FY15 will be published as soon as we receive information on the retirement and health insurance components developed by the State of Connecticut Office of the State Comptroller.
+These rates are typically released at the end of June.
+The estimated fringe benefit rate table on the Budget Office website simply projects future rate inflation based on past experience.
+For now, budgets should be submitted using these rates.

 Unrestricted University Supported Accounts (2-Ledger)